 - Tofu: Pat the tofu dry with paper towels; cut into ½-inch cubes.

 In a medium [large] sauce pot over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add your protein, season generously with salt and pepper, and cook, stirring and breaking up the ground meat if using, until your protein is lightly browned but not yet cooked through, 1 to 2 minutes for regular shrimp, 2 to 3 minutes for jumbo shrimp or tofu, and 4 to 6 minutes for ground meat.
 Transfer to a plate.
 Do not clean the pot.

 In the same pot used for your protein, stir in the curry paste and cook over medium-high heat until fragrant, about 1 minute.
 Add the coconut milk and 2 cups [3½ cups] water and bring to a boil, scraping up any browned bits from the bottom of the pot.
 Add the glass noodles, reduce to a simmer, and cook, stirring occasionally, until the liquid starts to thicken and the noodles start to soften, 6 to 8 minutes.

-Add your protein and any accumulated juices, bell pepper, broccoli leaves (the leaves in batches if needed), and 1 to 2 teaspoons lime zest.
+Add your protein and any accumulated juices, bell pepper, broccoli leaves (the leaves in batches if needed), and 1 to 2 teaspoons lime zest and season with salt and pepper.
 Cook, stirring occasionally, until the pepper softens, the broccoli leaves are wilted, the noodles are tender, and your protein is cooked through, 2 to 3 minutes.
-Stir in 1 to 2 teaspoons lime juice.
+Stir in 2 to 3 teaspoons lime juice.
 Remove from the heat and season to taste with salt and pepper.